-For product waste lumber and plastic to landfill, production figures were used, with 80% of production calculated and associated sites counted as in scope.
+For product waste lumber and plastic to landfill, TEU figures from FY15 were used, with 80% of TEU's calculated and associated sites counted as in scope.
 100% of Containers sites that have plastic product waste were included.
 For each of the sites selected as being in scope management of the site have provided evidence and a statement describing the alternative uses available for the wood/plastic at their site.
-The data reported is 'in-scope' sites that have alternate uses as a % of the total number of sites in scope.
+The data reported is 'in-scope' sites that are zero to landfill as a % of the total number of sites in scope.
+Where sites have closed during the period, these have been removed from scope.
+An extended scope is also tracked using current fiscal year top 80% TEUs, the results of this are shown in the 5 Year Performance Update.